codefrommars/lunar_defender_gameoff2020/README.md

 # Lunar defender source code

-This is the script files for the entry https://codefrommars.itch.io/lunardefender to the GameOff 2020.
+These are the script files for the entry https://codefrommars.itch.io/lunardefender to the GameOff 2020.